Dear parents and carers,

 Sharing our expectations with your children:

-Here is our first draft of the presentation that we will use to share our expectations with your children on their first day back.
-It is a template that all teachers will use and adapt to ensure it is appropriate for all the children in their class to understand: Keeping ourselves safe at school during the coronavirus (1).pptx
+Here is the presentation that we continue to use to remind children your children of our health and safety expectations.
+All teachers will use and adapt it to ensure that it is appropriate for all the children in their class to understand: Keeping ourselves safe at school during the coronavirus (1).pptx

 We will continue to monitor symptoms that could be linked to coronavirus really carefully and will send children home if they have any of the identified systems.
 We expect parent co-operation with this, to keep everyone safe.
 If your child has one of these symptoms as the day starts, we would expect you to keep them at home: